 On this page you will find a lot of [vintage] hiphop albums [& or EP’s] from back in the day till current day!
 Real hardcore rap from the past & present!
-Click on any of the artists below to see [and listen to] their [full] discography.
+Click on any of the artists below to see [and listen to] their [full] discography including their music video’s!

 2 Live Crew